-The Dutch explorer Abel Tasman was the first European to discover the country, in 1642, followed in 1769 by the Briton Captain James Cook.
+The Dutch explorer Abel Tasman was the first European to reach the country, in 1642, followed in 1769 by the Briton James Cook and the Frenchman Jean François Marie de Surville.
 When newcomers first appeared in their waters, Māori placed them within their own world view as returning ancestors or supernatural beings.

 In the 19th century, as Māori began to visit other lands and to see the newcomers as people with different languages and customs, they perceived themselves as tangata māori, the ‘ordinary or usual people’.
 In contrast, others became tangata mā (white people), tangata pora (strange people), tangata tupua (foreign or demonic people) and eventually Pākehā (non-Māori, or European), a term which was certainly in use by 1815.